DommertTech/flask-rum/README.md

 ### Basics!
 **Every THEME has LAYOUT pages.
-In each Layout is divided into SECTIONS.
+Each Layout is divided into SECTIONS.
 Each Section can have BLOCKS.**

-Every *theme* must come with these *layouts*
+Every *theme* must come with these *layouts*!
 * frontpage
 * onecol
 * twocol